nixworks/public/news/2011/08/19/index.md

 ##### Chinese Academy of Sciences
 ### [A Chinese scientist is reported missing on Xinjiang Uyghur Autonomous Region's Muztagh Ata glacier after conducting research on the Tibetan Plateau. ](/news/2011/08/19/a-chinese-scientist-is-reported-missing-on-xinjiang-uyghur-autonomous-region-s-muztagh-ata-glacier-after-conducting-research-on-the-tibetan.md)
-_Context: Tibetan Plateau, Chinese Academy of Sciences, Xinjiang Uyghur Autonomous Region, glacier, Muztagh Ata_
+_Context: Tibetan Plateau, Chinese Academy of Sciences, glacier, Xinjiang Uyghur Autonomous Region, Muztagh Ata_

 ##### Pittsburgh
 ### [Three people die in the city of Pittsburgh in the US state of Pennsylvania as a result of flash flooding. ](/news/2011/08/19/three-people-die-in-the-city-of-pittsburgh-in-the-us-state-of-pennsylvania-as-a-result-of-flash-flooding.md)
-_Context: flash flooding, Pittsburgh, Pennsylvania_
+_Context: flash flooding, Pennsylvania, Pittsburgh_

 ##### Sweden
 ### [The announcement of possible wreck relocation of Swedish 16th century warship Mars in the Baltic Sea. ](/news/2011/08/19/the-announcement-of-possible-wreck-relocation-of-swedish-16th-century-warship-mars-in-the-baltic-sea.md)
-_Context: Sweden, Mars, Baltic Sea_
+_Context: Baltic Sea, Sweden, Mars_

 ## [Previous Day...](/news/2011/08/18/index.md)